Epcot’s Rose and Crown Pub with Fireworks Viewing

 Here are a few other important details to note.
 Advance dining reservations are necessary for this package.

-You can check in 45 minutes prior to the start of Harmonious.
+You can check in 45 minutes prior to the start of the fireworks.
 In all, your dining experience is expected to last 90 minutes, ending when the show itself ends.

 The seating area for this event is outdoors and uncovered.
 If it rains or the weather interferes in some other way, guests with the Rose and Crown Fireworks dining package will be seated in a covered outdoor area (likely the wrap around porch).